jamargoochIT/azure-setup/README.md

 Up next, we’re going to set Client-1’s DNS settings to DC’s private IP address.<br><br>
 The reason we want to connect Client-1 (and other clients if we had a bigger network) to the Domain controller is so the domain services we configured would be applied to Client-1 as opposed to the settings on the virtual network’s DNS server which has no idea about what we configured on our DC.
 Configurations such as how many DCs we have (In this case, it’s just the one DC.
 You can have more than one in a single domain, but there can only be one primary DC.) and their configurations.
 This will enable us to join the domain later, when we create one for DC-1.
-Also, while it might seem convenient to use the Virtual Network DNS server instead or creating a VM, this isn’t typically done because a VNDNS is not designed to perform the functions of a domain controller.<br>
+Also, while it might seem convenient to use the Virtual Network DNS server instead of creating a VM, this isn’t typically done because a VNDNS is not designed to perform the functions of a domain controller.<br>

 On the virtual machines page, click on Client-1.
 ![39](https://github.com/user-attachments/assets/1d5b2702-9c8e-4176-9a39-3a5752165308)<br><br><br><br>